mikeconley/software-tools-in-javascript/text-mode-browser.md

 -   How the HTTP request/response cycle works.
 -   Model/view separation.

-This can use, or lead into, construction of a simple layout engine, and can be a platform for demonstrating two-factor authentication.
+This can use construction of a simple layout engine, and can be a platform for demonstrating two-factor authentication.

+Point readers at <https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/> afterward.